Bored of your usual hot spots? Mix it up with a trip to one of these new Dubai restaurants…

 Which is why we’ve rounded up our top 10 new restaurants in Dubai to try (bookmark this as we’ll keep updating it).

-From international exports from Monte Carlo and America, to home grown spots by celebrated chefs, these new additions to the foodie scene all opened in the last few months and are well worth a visit…
+From international exports from Toronto and America, to fine dining restaurants on floating hotels, these new additions to the foodie scene all opened in the last few months and are well worth a visit…

 Located on the 15th floor of Emirates Financial Towers, Crab Market cool, contemporary space, split into a lounge of high bar tables and a slightly more formal restaurant, with floor-to-ceiling windows that look out over Downtown Dubai and Burj Khalifa.
 The menu – which you guessed it, heavily focuses on crab- has been created by chef Vladimir Mukhin, the brains behind Moscow’s White Rabbit restaurant, which is currently ranked No 23 on the World’s 50 best restaurants list.
 The food is the real star of the show at Crab Market, and you can tell that the chefs left in charge truly know their stuff.
 Hopefully the tricky location doesn’t put Downtown dwellers off, as this is a real contender to be a top Dubai restaurant.

 Crab Market, North Tower, 15th Floor, Emirates Financial Towers, Dubai, Sun to Fri noon to 4pm, 7pm to midnight, Sat 7pm to midnight.
 Tel: (04) 564 5525. crabmarket.com